-Lewis and Clark were famous comedians during the vaudeville era; off-stage, though, they couldn't stand each other and haven't spoken in over 20 years.
+Lewis and Clark were famous comedians during the vaudeville era.
+Off-stage, though, they couldn't stand each other, and haven't spoken in over twenty years.
 Ben, Willy Clark's nephew, is the producer of a variety show that wants to feature a reunion of the classic duo.
 How will Ben convince the crotchety old comedians to put aside their differences before the big show?Written by

 See more »

 11 of 15 people found this review helpful.

 Was this review helpful to you?